Language

 Planet Comparison

-Change the planet to see how gravity affects the pendulum
+Change the planet to see how gravity affects the swing

-Use Custom gravity to enter any gravitational acceleration value
+Use Custom gravity to enter any value in m/s²

-Check the planet comparison table to compare periods across all planets
+Check the planet comparison table to compare periods at a glance

 Want to learn more?
 Read documentation →